Crazy in Love: Production and synopsis

 The music video of "Crazy in Love", released in May 2003, was directed by Jake Nava and filmed in downtown Los Angeles.
-In MTV Making of the Video 2003 documentary, Beyoncé described the video's conception: "[It] celebrates the evolution of a woman.
+In an MTV Making the Video episode, Beyoncé described the video's conception: "[It] celebrates the evolution of a woman.
 It is about a girl who is at the point of a relationship.
 She realizes that she is in love, she is doing stuff she would not normally do but she does not care.
 It does not matter she is just crazy in love."

 The opening sequence of the video features Jay-Z as a passenger in a car speeding along Mission Road in Los Angeles, where he encounters Beyoncé, standing in the middle of the road, at the Fourth Street bridge.
-Beyoncé performs in various dance sequences, beginning with her wearing a white tank top, denim blue shorts, and red high-heels.
+Beyoncé performs in various dance sequences, beginning with her wearing a white tank top, denim blue shorts, and red high heels.
 She performs an elaborate solo dance on a riser.
-The scene shifts to a gold set with a mock photo shoot, before moving into a scene with dancers detailing Beyoncé and dancing against a wall while wearing caps and full length pants.
-Jay Z appears and ignites a line of petrol leading to a car parked under the bridge, which explodes in flames.
-Jay Z performs his rap in front of the burning car, and Beyoncé dances beside him, wearing an exotic silk print over a fur coat, before kicking the valve off a fire hydrant.
+The scene shifts to a gold set with a mock photo shoot, before moving into a scene with dancers detailing Beyoncé and dancing against a wall while wearing caps and full-length pants.
+Jay-Z appears and ignites a line of gasoline leading to a car parked under the bridge, which explodes in flames.
+Jay-Z raps in front of the burning car, and Beyoncé dances beside him, wearing an exotic silk print over a fur coat, before kicking the valve off a fire hydrant.
 She continues to dance while the water is flying everywhere.
 The video ends with Beyoncé and her dancers wearing vibrant Versace dresses in front of a large fan.
-Their outfits contrast with the neutral colors of the background, the video.
+Their outfits contrast with the neutral colors of the background.
 Carmit Bachar, then a member of The Pussycat Dolls, is one of the dancers.